HarrishanSK/RoboticArmControlROS/README.md

 The above image is a screenshot from the demo video which can be found in videos directory which demonstrates all the project requirements fully working.

+The code can be found in the './code/' directory with a README.txt file which explains how to run the code.
+The python scripts which i wrote can be sound in the './code/src/' directory.
+The requirement specification can be found in the './requirements.pdf' file.
+A final demonstration video of the final product can be found in the './video' folder.

 ## Requirements
 ### ECS653U/ECS7004P Advanced Robotic Systems (Robotics III)